Spektr module for the Mir space station

 Spektr module (77KSO) at a glance:

 The end of the Cold War literally transformed the purpose and shape of the Spektr module.
 The spacecraft was developed for a top-secret military program code-named "Oktant."
-Within "Oktant," the Soviet Ministry of Defense planned a series of experiments in surveillance in space and tests of technology for antimissile defense.
+Within "Oktant," the Soviet Ministry of Defense planned a series of experiments in surveillance from space and tests of technology for antimissile defense.

 The propulsion system onboard Spektr featured small 11D458 and 17D58E thrusters developed at NIIMash.